Spain celebrates end of COVID lockdown with street parties | DW | 09.05.2021

 Except for a few days over Christmas when the restrictions were lifted, people have not been able to travel to other regions, go on holiday, or see family.

-Spain is one of Europe's hardest-hit nations with nearly 79,000 deaths and 3.5 million infections.
+Spain has been one of Europe's hardest-hit nations during the pandemic, with nearly 79,000 deaths and 3.5 million infections.

 fb/mm (AFP, AP, Reuters)